I Like Accounting

 The only relevant information you've discovered is as follows:

-• You examined items that were created on Monday.
+• You selected items that seemed unusual.

 Which type of audit sampling was performed?